Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-c1alrd8pbFU.md

 ### Transcript

-> very nice and neat and organized yes it happens sometimes i wish i was disorganized in real life right yeah sorry there's a lot of folks you know, factories don't look as organized as this mine for example does not, but snoot likes to put a little bit of extra love into his factories yes yes
+> very nice and neat and organized yes it happens sometimes I wish I was disorganized in real life right yeah sorry there's a lot of folks you know, factories don't look as organized as this mine for example does not, but snoot likes to put a little bit of extra love into his factories yes yes